Human-Centered Design Principles Can Play a Key Role in Transformation

 The Principles of Human-Centered Design

 So how do you employ human-centered design in transformation work?
-While there are many, I’ve found two key principles that, when followed, can make a huge impact in a transformation:
+While there are many, I’ve found two key human-centered design principles that, when followed, can make a huge impact in a transformation:

 1. Putting people first in unexpected places.